lguez/Max_diff_nc/docs/installation.md

 4. In GNUmakefile, locate the line defining the variable LDLIBS:

-        LDLIBS = -L${HOME}/.local/lib -ljumble -lnr_util -lnetcdf95 -lnetcdff -lnetcdf
+        LDLIBS = -L${HOME}/.local/lib -ljumble -lnetcdf95 -lnetcdff -lnetcdf

-    If `${HOME}/.local/lib` is not the path to the NetCDF-C, NetCDF-Fortran, NetCDF95, `NR_util` and Jumble libraries
+    If `${HOME}/.local/lib` is not the path to the NetCDF-C, NetCDF-Fortran, NetCDF95 and Jumble libraries (NetCDF-Fortran
-    (NetCDF-Fortran depends on NetCDF-C and Jumble depends on `NR_util`) and they are not in standard locations, replace the path.
+    depends on NetCDF-C) and they are not in standard locations, replace the path.
 If there are several paths, type each path after `-L`:

         -Lpath1 -Lpath2 -Lpath3